MarcusOuelletus/MarcusOuelletus/README.md

 - My name is Marc Ouellet
 - I am a Software Engineer based out of Toronto, Ontario
-- I work mainly with React, Go and Android
+- I work mainly with Kotlin, Go and Android
 - You can reach me at `mouel065@gmail.com`